 Social Work Associations in Michigan

-- The National Association of Social Workers (NASW), Michigan Chapter: Offers its members a career center, professional training opportunities, legislative advocacy, and more.
+NASW provides its members with a career center, professional training opportunities, legislative advocacy, and more.

-- Michigan Association of School Social Workers (MASSW): Offers an annual conference, networking opportunities, and professional development for its members.
+MASSW offers an annual conference, networking opportunities, and professional development to its members.

 Frequently Asked Questions

-Answer: Yes, the state of Michigan offers registration as a registered social service technician (RSST) with as little as two years of college.
-To become a licensed social worker, however, a BSW or MSW is required.
+Yes.
+Michigan offers registration as an RSST with as little as two years of college.
+To become a licensed social worker, however, an aspiring professional must earn a BSW or MSW.

-Answer: Michigan requires social work licenses and registrations to be renewed every three years.
-Along with renewal, LBSWs and LMSWs are required to complete a certain amount of continuing education (CE).
+Michigan requires professionals to renew their social work licenses and registrations every three years.
+Along with renewal, LBSWs and LMSWs must complete continuing education.

-Question: Am I required to become licensed as a Limited Social Worker or a Limited Social Service Technician before applying for a full license?
+Am I required to become licensed as a limited social worker or a limited social service technician before applying for a full license?

-Most candidates will apply to become an LSST, LLBSW, or LLMSW in order to accumulate the hours of experience needed to become a full RSST, LBSW, or LMSW.
-However, prospective LBSWs and LMSWs can skip this step if they are completing their supervised work requirements in another state.
+Most candidates will apply to become LSSTs, LLBSWs, or LLMSWs to accumulate the necessary hours of experience to become a full RSST, LBSW, or LMSW.
+However, prospective LBSWs and LMSWs can skip this step if they complete their supervised work requirements in another state.